Address: Sheen Pottery, 263 Upper Richmond Road West, SW14 8QS

 We will look at a directory of different styles to help influence the shape and design of our mugs, feel free to bring in any work as inspiration.

 The course has a maximum of 6 people.
-The £250 includes tuition, equipment, practise clay (work not fired) and up to 6 mugs per participant.
+The £250 includes tuition, equipment, practise clay (work not fired) and up to 6 pieces per participant.
 Participants must be available for all dates of the course.

 For specialist courses we have a cancellation policy of up to one week before the course start date.
 A full refund will be issued, minus 10% taken as a handling fee.
 If you cancel less than one week before the course start date the course is non refundable.
 If you are unable to attend or miss a session whilst the course is ongoing this is non refundable.